 Residents must pick up all deliveries in the Lobby.
 The Door Attendant or delivery person will contact you using the University phone system when a delivery has arrived for you.
 The Door Attendant will not call cell phones.
 Please note that if the resident does not answer (not home, online via dial up, etc.) the delivery person will not be permitted to enter the building and come to the apartment.
 Please plan accordingly.

-130 MacDougal Street has a buzzer system.
+130 MacDougal Street and 230 Sullivan Street have a buzzer system.

 Door Attendant/Front Desk